 The Challenge

 “At Douglas, we have deep experience with softgel capsules, and we know how to develop and manufacture a quality product from decades of experience.
-If you are a company using this technology for the first time, there are learning curves that can add extra challenges.
-Following the successful manufacture and launch of our existing isotretinoin products, we confidently took on this project.”

 The Approach